Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 This was a question I was asked in an interview when I applied for a new job after [my start-up experience](https://blog.ypertex.com/articles/start-up-success-factors-trust-and-loyalty/).

-Of course, we all read and hear about the astronomical valuations of the start-ups i.e. in Silicon Valley and the amounts of money they can pour into their <abbr title="Research & Development">R&D</abbr> and innovation labs.
+Of course, we all read and hear about the astronomical valuations of the start-ups, e.g., in Silicon Valley, and the amounts of money they can pour into their <abbr title="Research & Development">R&D</abbr> and innovation labs.
 This, however, distorts our perception of reality: The fact is that the vast majority of business ventures start with very few resources at their disposal.

 {{<figure src="7b95a9b0-0f54-44f9-8af3-dd6820d3051d" cite="[Evan Kirby](https://unsplash.com/photos/jl8x6XpE8Y4)">}}As a small start-up you can still cast a long shadow{{</figure>}}